wlmb/wlmb.github.io/_posts/2021-09-03-Orthogonalization.md

 Disregarding sign changes, all three methods yielded the same result.

-Thus, although I didn't vectorize the code, the use of the Householder transformation to do a QR factorization makes its iterations within a C code, and thus is much faster, besides being more stable and accurate.
+Thus, although I didn't vectorize the code, the use of the Householder transformation to do a QR factorization performs its iterations within a `C` code, and thus is much faster, besides being a more stable and accurate algorithm.

 I'm still not sure this may be applied to `Photonic` as the product between states is not a simple multiplication of vectors of